deadpixi/mtm/README.rst

 prefix" for mtm when modified with *control* (see below).
 By default, this is `g`.

-mtm also recognizes but ignores the `-m` and `-u` flags, for backwards compatibility with older versions.
+mtm also recognizes but ignores the `-u` flag, for backwards compatibility with older versions.

 Once inside mtm, things pretty much work like any other terminal.
 However,